Saudi Arabia’s transition from King Abdullah’s rule has a high probability of being stable, although painful and slow.

 “The closeness and strength of the partnership between our two countries is part of King Abdullah’s legacy.”

-At stake with the appointment of Salman as king is the future direction of the US’ most important Arab ally and self-appointed champion of Sunni Islam at a moment of unprecedented turmoil across the Middle East.
+At stake with the appointment of Salman as king is the future direction of the United States’ most important Arab ally and self-appointed champion of Sunni Islam at a moment of unprecedented turmoil across the Middle East.

-Most recently, the kingdom joined the US-led coalition carrying out air strikes against the Islamic State of Iraq and the Levant.
+Most recently the kingdom joined the US-led coalition carrying out air strikes against the Islamic State of Iraq and Levant.

 King Salman has been crown prince since 2012 and has been heading the defence ministry since 2011.
 He was governor of Riyadh province for five decades before that.